Southern Collard Greens Recipe w/ Smoked Turkey Legs (soul food style)

 - Wash the collards several times in cold water to remove any dirt and grit.
 You can also use salt to help remove the grit if needed.

 - Rinse well & set aside

 - In a large pot, add a tablespoon of olive oil and the chopped onions & garlic.
 Saute until tender.

 - Add in the chicken broth, red pepper flakes, & the turkey leg.
 Bring to a boil and then reduce heat to simmer for about 20-30 minutes.
-This helps the broth take on that delicious, smoky flavor!
+This helps the broth take on that delicious, smokey flavor!

 - Add in the collard greens.
 Simmer covered for about 45-60 minutes or until your desired tenderness is reached.
 You can increase the heat if needed but do not boil the collard greens.
 They will wilt down as they cook.

 - When done, season to your preference.
 In my opinion, these greens don't need a thing if your broth is very sesoned.
 I usually add in a few dashes of black pepper and a few drops of hot sauce!